ycpcs/cs101-spring2014/assign/assign06.md

 6. Print the player's current score in the upper-right corner of the screen.

-Use struct data types to instances of bricks, balls, and the player's paddle.
-Write functions to perform operations on instances of these struct data types, taking the instances using pointer parameters.
-For example, I have the following function in my implementation:
+Use struct data types to instances of bricks, ball(s), and the player's paddle.
+Here is a possible definition of **struct Scene**:

+{% highlight cpp %}
+struct Scene {
-    void destroy_brick(struct Scene *scene, struct Brick *brick) {
+    struct Brick bricks[BRICKS_PER_ROW*NUM_ROWS];
-        // ...
-    }

-This function causes a specific brick to be destroyed, following a collision between the ball and that particular brick.
+    struct Ball ball;
+    struct Paddle paddle;
+    bool gameover;
+    bool done;
+    bool paused;
+    int score;
+};
+{% endhighlight %}

+Notice how each brick, as well as the ball and paddle, are represented by structs.
+The bricks are stored in an array, one element per brick.

 Grading criteria
 ================

+Implementing the basic features as described above will earn up to 100 points:

+* Player can move the paddle: 15
+* Six rows of bricks are drawn: 10
+* Ball moves: 10
+* Collision detection:
+  * Ball with paddle: 10
+  * Ball with left/right/top edge of window: 10
+  * Ball with bricks: 15
+* Points are scored when the ball hits a brick: 10
+* Game ends when the ball goes off the bottom edge: 5
+* Design and coding style: 15

-Implementing the basic features as described above will earn up to 85 points.
-Of those 85 points, 15 points are allocated to design and coding style.
-Make sure your program uses consistent indentation, and has meaningful names for variables, functions, and struct data types.
+To earn full credit for design and coding style, make sure your program uses consistent indentation, and has meaningful names for variables, functions, and struct data types.

 Extra credit
 ------------

 The following features may be implemented for extra credit:

 **Multiple balls** (up to 5 points).
 Multiple balls are on the screen simultaneously.
+The game ends when all of the balls have been lost by moving off the bottom of the window.

 **Lives** (up to 5 points).
 Instead of ending the game when the ball escapes past the bottom row of the screen, consider this as costing the player one life.
 The game ends when the player runs out of lives.
 The current number of lives should be displayed on the screen.